Nematic Torques in Scalar Active Matter: when Fluctuations Favor Polar Order and Persistence

 The interplay between fluctuations and nematic torques thus leads to a reduction of the polar field mass.
 This general result, which also holds in equilibrium, implies that nematic torques enhance the persistence of active particles.
 Together with the phase diagrams shown in Fig.~\ref{fig:PhaseSep}, this qualitatively explains how phase separation is either favored or suppressed by nematic torques.
 We now turn to check the validity of our predictions as well as their scope.
 Before considering the complex many-body dynamics of Eq.~\eqref{eq:dynamics}, we consider a simpler problem in which persistence plays a key role.

-\textit{Boundary accumulation.} A typical trait of active particles is their tendency to accumulate at confining boundaries~\cite{elgeti2009self,tailleur2009sedimentation,fily2014dynamics,yang2014aggregation,bechinger2016active,deblais2018boundaries} where they spend a typical time of order $\tau$ before escaping back to the bulk of the system.
+\textit{Boundary accumulation.} A typical trait of active particles is their tendency to accumulate at confining boundaries~\cite{elgeti2009self,tailleur2009sedimentation,fily2014dynamics,yang2014aggregation,bechinger2016active,deblais2018boundaries} where they spend a typical time of order $\tau$ before escaping to the bulk of the system.
 Dimensional analysis predicts that the ratio between surface and bulk densities---which scale as inverse surface and volume, respectively---should behave as $\rho_s/\rho_b\propto v_0\tau=\ell_p$, where $\ell_p$ is the persistence length.
 In Fig.~\ref{Fig:2}a, we show the results of simulations of Eq.~\eqref{eq:dynamics} without interparticle forces, in the presence of a confining potential.
 As $\gamma$ is increased up to $\gamma\simeq 5 D_r$, the fraction of particles at the walls increases by a factor of 2 while the system remains disordered.
 Our analytical computations suggest a simple qualitative explanation: aligning interactions lead to a reduced effective rotational diffusivity $D_r^c$.
 In turn, this yields an enhanced persistence length $\ell_p^c=v_0/D_r^c$ and thus an increased boundary accumulation.

-To test this hypothesis, we measured the auto-correlation function of the global orientation in the presence of aligning torques: $C_M(t)\equiv \langle \hat \bfM(t)\cdot \hat \bfM(0)\rangle$, where $\hat\bfM(t)=\int d\bfr \hat \bfm(\bfr,t)$.
-The autocorrelation function is well fitted by an exponential decay $C_M(t)=\bfM_0^2 \exp(-D_r^c t)$ from which we extracted $D_r^c(\gamma)$.
+To test this hypothesis, we measured the auto-correlation function of the total orientation, $\hat\bfM(t)\equiv\int d\bfr \hat \bfm(\bfr,t)$, in the presence of aligning torques: $C_M(t)\equiv \langle \hat \bfM(t)\cdot \hat \bfM(0)\rangle$.
+For $\gamma\leq 5 D_r $, the system remains disordered and $C_M(t)$ is well fitted by an exponential decay $C_M(t)=\bfM_0^2 \exp(-D_r^c t)$, from which we extract $D_r^c(\gamma)$.
 As predicted, $D_r^c(\gamma)$ is a decreasing function of $\gamma$.
 We then compared the boundary accumulation with that observed in simulations of \textit{non-interacting} particles with rotational diffusivity $D_r=D_r^c(\gamma)$.
-The excess densities are identical (Fig.~\ref{Fig:2}b).
-Remarkably, the renormalization of the mass of the orientation field, which is a hydrodynamic effect, quantitatively accounts for the accumulation of particles at confining boundaries, despite the microscopic nature of this phenomenon.
+Remarkably, the excess densities are hardly distinguishable below $\gamma=4.7 D_r$, i.e.\,when the interacting system is far enough from the ordering transition (Fig.~\ref{Fig:2}b).
+The renormalization of the polar-field mass, which is a hydrodynamic effect, thus quantitatively accounts for the particle accumulation at the boundaries, despite the microscopic nature of this phenomenon.

 \textit{Nematic torques and MIPS.} Let us now show that the renormalization of the polar-field mass also quantitatively accounts for the emergence of MIPS at finite $\gamma$.
 To do so, we first derive the relaxation dynamics of the density field.
 For $k=0$, Eq.~\eqref{eq:fourier} reads $\dot \rho = - \nabla\cdot \bfJ$, where $\bfJ(\bfr)=v_0 \bfm (\bfr)+\mu\bfI_0(\bfr)$, $\bfm=\langle \hat\bfm\rangle$, and $\bfI_0(\bfr)=\langle \int {\rm d} \bfr' \, \hat\rho(\bfr) \bfF (\bfr-\bfr')\hat\rho(\bfr')\rangle$.
 The dynamics of $\bfm$ then stems from that of $f_1$ as